This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

 Step 4: Check the outcome in the UI

 Check the messages for all your dialogs and other elements of your app or module in the UI.
-As of Magnolia 5.4.7+ any change made to a
+Any change made to a